think-active-labs/not-equal/content/projects/blockchain-futures.md

   - type: video-block
     youtube_video_id: XcOgYNJZrso
   - type: text-block
-    text: >-
-      The expertise of Furtherfield, a London-based arts organization who have developed an award-winning programme of engaging non-technical participants in blockchain futures, was drawn upon.
+    text: The expertise of Furtherfield, a London-based arts organization who have developed an award-winning programme of engaging non-technical participants in blockchain futures, was drawn upon.
 The approach was interdisciplinary, drawing on methods from art and design, STS, and computer science.
 Activities included a multispecies Live Action Role Play (LARP), and paper prototyping of new blockchain-based systems.
+  - type: text-block

-      The methods and approach developed have been adopted by Furtherfield, as part of their programming and through their work on the EU-funded Creatures project.
+    text: The methods and approach developed have been adopted by Furtherfield, as part of their programming and through their work on the EU-funded Creatures project.
 In this work they continue to engage with diverse citizens on issues of equality, participation, and ecology.
 Future activities include a paper for Big Data and Society and a book on More-than-human smart cities.
   - type: link-block
     title: Publications
     buttons: